8none1/lnl_telegram_bot/README.md

 I didn't want to have to maintain any infrastructure for this bot, so Google Apps Script seemed like a reasonable choice since we already use Google Docs and Google Drive to manage the rest of our shared files.

+The script is available in this Github repo.
+The file is called `appsscript.gs`.

 ## Technologies involved

 1. Telegram Bot